sporcina/dynamodb-connector/README.md

 Welcome
 =======
 The "DynamoDB Mule Connector" is a wrapper around the AWS Java libraries allowing Mule flows to perform CRUD operations against AWS DynamoDB tables.
-This wrapper allows you to easily interact with AWS tables through Mule.
-You can also leverage the connector directly through Java if you desire.
+If you don't use Mule, you can also leverage the connector directly through Java if you desire.

 Setup